Bryan Kohberger claims cameras are ‘focusing on his crotch’ as he seeks ban

 The in-person hearing to address the request was slated to take place on Friday but was vacated the night before.

-Instead, a remote scheduling hearing will take place over Zoom at 1pm local time to set a new date for the hearing on the defence motion.
+Instead, a scheduling conference was held over Zoom with Latah County Judge John Judge deciding to rescheduled the hearing for 13 September.

-A group of media outlets have pushed back on the defence’s request motion, asking Judge Judge to allow cameras to remain in the courtroom for his future hearings and the trial.
+A group of media outlets have pushed back on the defence’s request motion, asking the judge to allow cameras to remain in the courtroom for his future hearings and the trial.

 In response, the group argued that no photographic or film coverage had focused on his fly – pointing out that an image included in the defence motion came from a social media post and not a media outlet’s coverage.

 “Although Mr. Kohberger argues that he is ‘entitled to defend himself against capital charges without cameras focused on his fly,’ that assertion misstates the role that courtroom camera coverage played in the X social media post that appears at page 3 of his motion.
-No photographs or camera coverage focused on Mr. Kohberger’s ‘fly,” it states.
+No photographs or camera coverage focused on Mr. Kohberger’s ‘fly,’” it states.

 Mr Kohberger’s motion to dismiss the indictment has also been rescheduled to 22 September.